-Matching the burner to the boiler
+Matching the burner to the boiler (low NOx burners)

 The burners described in this manual have been tested with combustion chambers that comply with EN676 regulation and whose dimensions are described in the diagram.
 In case the burner must be coupled with boilers with a combustion chamber smaller in diameter or shorter than those described in the diagram, please contact the supplier, to verify that a correct matching is possible, with respect of the application involved.
 To correctly match the burner to the boiler verify the type of the blast tube .
 Verify the necessary input and the pressure in combustion chamber are included in the burner performance curve; otherwise the choice of the burner must be revised consulting the burner manufacturer.
-To choose the blast tube lenght follow the instructions of the boiler manufacturer.
-In absence of these consider the following:

-- Cast-iron boilers, three pass flue boilers (with the first pass in the rear part): the blast tube must protrude no more than Dist = 100 mm into the combustion chamber. (please see the picture below) - Pressurised boilers with flame reversal: in this case the blast tube must penetrate Dm 50 ÷ 100 mm into combustion chamber in respect to the tube bundle plate.(please see the picture below)
+To choose the blast tube lenght consider the following rule, even if it differs from the instructions of the boiler manufacturer: Cast-iron boilers, three pass flue boilers (with the first pass in the rear part): the blast tube must protrude at least 150÷200 mm into the combustion chamber.
+The length of the blast tubes does not always allow this requirement to be met, and thus it may be necessary to use a suitably-sized spacer to move the burner backwards.